Generate Dynamic Line Chart from JSON Data to Upload to Google Drive

 - Ensure the output data from your source node is formatted similarly (providing

-arrays).
+labelsandsalesDataarrays).
 You might need another Set node to structure the data correctly before the QuickChart node.

 - Change Chart Type: In the QuickChart node, modify the

-, etc.). - Customize Chart Appearance: Explore the
+Chart Typeparameter (e.g., change fromlinetobar,pie,doughnut, etc.). - Customize Chart Appearance: Explore the

-parameter within the QuickChart node to add titles, change colors, modify axes, etc., using QuickChart's standard JSON configuration options. - Use Datasets (Recommended for Complex Charts): For multiple lines/bars or more control, configure datasets explicitly in the QuickChart node:
+Chart Optionsparameter within the QuickChart node to add titles, change colors, modify axes, etc., using QuickChart's standard JSON configuration options. - Use Datasets (Recommended for Complex Charts): For multiple lines/bars or more control, configure datasets explicitly in the QuickChart node:

 - Remove the expression from the top-level

-field. - Go to
+Datafield. - Go to

-. - Set the
+Dataset Options->Add option->Add dataset. - Set the

-. - You can add multiple datasets this way.
+Datafield within the dataset using an expression like{{ $json.jsonData.salesData }}. - You can add multiple datasets this way.

 - Remove the expression from the top-level